 The improvement of the capital turnover will continue as a part of normal business.
-The company's target is to decrease the invested capital in Russia by approximately RUB 6 billion (approximately EUR 80 million) by the end of 2018.
+The company’s target is to decrease the capital employed in Russia by RUB 6 billion by the end of 2018.
 Measures to release capital in a challenging market situation involve the risk of financial losses.

 The most significant financial risks are the risks related to foreign exchange rate development and the availability of financing.
-The Group's most significant currency risk is related to ruble-denominated investments.
-Further information can be found in the Capital structure and liquidity position section of the Financial Statements Bulletin 2016.
+The Group’s most significant currency risk is related to ruble-denominated investments.
+Further information can be found in the Capital structure and liquidity position section of the January-March Interim Report.
 More information on financial risks and their management is provided in Note 28 to the financial statements.